open-mmlab/mmpretrain/docs/en/advanced_guides/schedule.md

 Learning rate schedulers are widely used to improve performance.
 We support most of the PyTorch schedulers, including `ExponentialLR`, `LinearLR`, `StepLR`, `MultiStepLR`, etc.

+All available learning rate scheduler can be found {external+mmengine:ref}`here <scheduler>`, and the names of learning rate schedulers end with `LR`.

 - **Single learning rate schedule**

   In most cases, we use only one learning rate schedule for simplicity.
-For instance,`MultiStepLR` is used as the default learning rate schedule for ResNet.
+For instance, [`MultiStepLR`](mmengine.optim.MultiStepLR) is used as the default learning rate schedule for ResNet.
 Here, `param_scheduler` is a dictionary.

   ```python
   param_scheduler = dict(